silversub/terraform/provider/key-management-service-resources.md

 }

  ```
- **Step 2: Initialize your service instance manually.**
+ **Step 2: Initialize your service instance manually**

  1. To manage your keys, you need to initialize your service instance.
  2. The two options that are provided to initialize a service instance are:
-    - the IBM HPCS management utilities by using master key parts stored on smart card.
+    - The IBM HPCS management utilities by using master key parts stored on smart card.
-    - the {{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in to initialize your service instance.
+    - The {{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in to initialize your service instance.
     For more information, about initialize the service instance, refer [Initialize your service instance](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started#initialize-crypto).

  **Step 3: Manage your keys by using `ibm_kms_key`**

   ```